Webinar: Neuromodulation: Promising New Approaches to Addressing Substance Use Disorders

 Neuromodulation is gaining attention as an effective approach for treating substance use disorders.
 These techniques work by using electrical, magnetic, or soundwave stimulation to stimulate brain circuits affected by addiction.
 Research shows encouraging results in reducing craving and relapse risk.

-During this webinar, leading researchers will provide an overview of neuromodulation, including the different techniques and how they work, and what current science shows about their potential role in addiction treatment.
-This session is designed for a broad audience and breaks down research in a clear, accessible way, highlighting where the science is today and where it may be headed next.
+This webinar provides an overview of neuromodulation, including the various techniques and how they work, and what current research indicates about their potential role in addiction treatment.
+This session was designed for a broad audience and breaks down research in a clear, accessible way, highlighting where the science is today and where it may be headed next.

 Speakers: